mozzius/graysky/README.md

 # Graysky

-Graysky is a Bluesky client written in React Native. 🚧 WIP 🚧
+Graysky is a Bluesky client written in React Native.

 ## Getting Started